dixith007/cv/README.md

 ///////////////////////////////////////////////////

 In this project, my main responsibility was to validate and ensure data accuracy in the backend by writing complex SQL queries to test payroll data, KPIs, and trend metrics.
-I worked closely with the data team to extract relevant fields, apply business rules using SQL, and verify the outputs across large datasets.
+I usedd worked closely with the data team to extract relevant fields, apply business rules using SQL, and verify the outputs across large datasets.

-I also helped document business logic and created calculated measures when needed.
-Though the dashboards were built in Power BI, my focus was on backend validation using SQL Server — including joins, aggregations, date transformations, and CASE logic."
+my focus was on backend validation using SQL Server — including joins, aggregations, date transformations, and CASE logic."

 //////////
 As part of my internship, I worked on a Menu Analytics module where I extracted restaurant order data using MySQL, applied logic to calculate key metrics like total orders, revenue, and average ratings.

-I wrote SQL queries to prepare the data and later helped the team build visualizations in Tableau.
+I wrote SQL queries to prepare the data and later helped the team build visualizations in powerbi.
 My focus was more on the backend logic — writing test cases, validating stored procedures, and supporting report testing."